Tenants in Common | How to avoid care home fees

 For example, one partner in a couple dies and leaves their share of the house to the surviving partner and the first partner has children from a former relationship.
 The second partner continues to live in the house until they die and the property is then inherited by the first partner’s children.
 The second partner is unable to leave the property to anyone in their will.

-The surviving partner can sell the property and buy another property as long as the share of the first partner is kept intact.
+The surviving partner can sell the property and buy another property.
+As long as the share of the first partner is kept intact.

 The share of the property from the first partner who has died will be protected from being used for care home fees by the surviving partner.

 If you own your property as Joint Tenants, you can change to Tenants in Common by embarking on a process called ‘severance of joint tenancy’.
-You can do this by sending a form and supporting documents to the Land Registry.
-Alternatively you can ask a solicitor to do this for you.

 If you are considering changing to Tenants in Common